How to select a power source for kWeld spot welder

 Option 3:

 keenlab, the manufacturer of the kWeld does provide a good solution.
 The kCap ultra-capacitor module will provide 1300+ amps at 8.2v.
 This module can recharge very quickly and provide consistent, repeatable power surges needed for quick work.
 The kCap module can be charged at 70amps by the kSupply board.
-Alternatively, a suitable bench top power supply that can be voltage regulated may be a good option.
+Alternatively, a suitable bench top power supply that can be voltage regulated may be an option, albeit slower.
 For those looking for maximum performance, two kCap modules can be connected in parallel and charged to about 7.8 volts to provide about 1850 Amps of current at the electrode tips.
 A single kSupply can be used to charge the doubled up powerhouse.

 Perhaps the best feature of the keenlab line-up is that, given the multiple setup options, it is possible to first start with the simplest option 1, and upgrade your system at a later time.